 Types of Trekking Permits in Nepal:

-Nepal has a different types of trekking permit system, depending on your trekking routes you may different kind of permits so it is essential in understanding the types of permits for smooth and stress-free journey.
+Nepal has a different type of trekking permit system.
+Depending on your trekking routes, you may need different kinds of permits, so it is essential to understand the types of permits for a smooth and stress-free journey.

 TIMS Card (Trekker’s Information Management System):

-The TIMS card is most common permits which is required for any trekking in Nepal.
-This permit main goal is to register trekker and ensure their safety incase of any emergencies.
-TIMS card is mandatory for most popular trekking routes like EBC (Everest Base Camp), Langtang Valley and Annapurna Circuit and all.
+The TIMS card is the most common permits which is required for any trekking in Nepal.
+The main goal is to register trekker and ensure their safety in case of any emergencies.
+TIMS card is mandatory for the most popular trekking routes like EBC (Everest Base Camp), Langtang Valley, and Annapurna Circuit, and all.

 Key Features of TIMS Card: